Venice: Arsenale – 55th International ArtBiennale – The Encyclopedic Palace.

 Massimiliano Gioni introduced the choice of theme evoking the Italo-Americanself-taught artist Marino Auriti who in 1955 filed a design with the US Patentoffice depicting The Encyclopedic Palace, an imaginary museum that was meant tohouse all worldly knowledge, bringing together the greatest discoveries of thehuman race, from the wheel to the satellite.

-Auriti’s plot was never carriedout, of course, but the dream of universal, all-embracing knowledge crops upthroughout history, as one that eccentrics like, Auriti impart with many otherartists, writers, scientists, and prophets who have tried, often in vain, tofashion an image of the world that will capture its infinite variety andrichness.
+Auriti’s plan was never carriedout, of course, but the dream of universal, all-embracing knowledge crops upthroughout history, as one that eccentrics like, Auriti share with many otherartists, writers, scientists, and prophets who have tried, often in vain, tofashion an image of the world that will capture its infinite variety andrichness.
 With worksspanning over the past century alongside several new commissions, and with overone hundred and fifty artists from more than thirty-eight countries, theexhibition is structured like a temporary museum that initiates an inquiry intothe many ways in which images have been used to organize knowledge and shapeour experience.